Frequently Asked Questions

 - May I take more than three journalism courses in one semester?

 Students may take no more than three journalism courses (excluding interim courses) in one semester.
+Permission may be granted to students nearing graduation.

 - What is the normal enrollment of each journalism class?